Messier 90

 Messier 90 (also known as M90 and NGC 4569) is an intermediate spiral galaxy exhibiting a weak inner ring structure about 60 million light-years away in the constellation Virgo.
 It was discovered by Charles Messier in 1781.

 Membership of the Virgo Cluster

 Messier 90 is a member of the Virgo Cluster, being one of its largest and brightest spiral galaxies, with an absolute magnitude of around −22 (brighter than the Andromeda Galaxy).
 The galaxy is found about 1.5° from the central subgroup of Messier 87.
 Due to the galaxy's interaction with the intracluster medium in its cluster, the galaxy has lost much of its interstellar medium.
-As a result of this process, which is referred to as ram-pressure stripping, the medium and star formation regions appear severely truncated compared to similar galaxies outside the Virgo Cluster and there are even H II regions outside the galactic plane, as well as long (up to 80,000-parsec—that is, 260,000-light-year) tails of ionized gas that has been stripped away.
+As a result of this process, which is referred to as ram-pressure stripping, the medium and star formation regions appear severely truncated compared to similar galaxies outside the Virgo Cluster and there are even H II regions outside the galactic plane, as well as long (up to 80,000-parsec—that is, 260,000-light-year) tails of ionized gas that have been stripped away.